TassiloPitrasch/monitory/README.md

         "private_names": [
           "Array of usernames", "that should be monitored" ],
+        "modsec": {
+           "audit_log": Path to the ModSecurity AUDIT-log to be monitored" },
         "services": {
           "docker": [
             "Array of Docker services (by container names)", "that should be monitored"